 1. They can only care about how they feel and can’t put themselves in our shoes.

-2. They generally can’t or won’t answer our questions in a way that makes any sense.
+3. They can’t or won’t answer your questions satisfactorily in a way that makes any sense.

 In truth, there are no answers they could provide to us that we could accept until we are ready to accept that our partner did not view our relationship the same way that we did and never had the same goals.
-They don’t enter any of their relationships with the same goals as any of their partners, including the new partners after us.
+They don’t enter any of their relationships with the same goals as any of their partners.

 What kind of answers are we likely to get?
 Answers that don’t match with the actions that we see.
 Vague answers.
 “I don’t know.”
 Answers that blame others.
 Excuses, such as blaming actions on alcohol or youth or stress or something that happened to the narcissist in the past.
 “Because I felt like it at the time.”

-Yet it never makes sense, because the sum total of any answers they provide never add up to a coherent picture of someone who regrets what they did and took actions to stop it while still claiming to love us.
+Yet it never adds up, because the sum total of any answers they provide never add up to a coherent picture of someone who regrets what they did, took actions to stop it

 4. Not providing closure is a form of punishment.

-5. They get narcissistic supply out of believing that we’re still thinking about them.
+5. They get narcissistic supply out of believing that you’re still thinking about them.

 Again, it doesn’t matter who left first or how the breakup occurred.
-As long as it was abrupt and didn’t provide us with the satisfaction that we needed, they will gain satisfaction knowing that we’re left with questions and a lack of understanding of why the relationship unfolded as it did or ended as it did.
+As long as it was abrupt and didn’t provide you with the satisfaction that you needed, they will gain satisfaction knowing that you’re left with questions and a lack of understanding of why the relationship unfolded as it did or ended as it did.

-If they ended things out of anger or there was a painful discard, they will gain narcissistic supply out of believing that we are suffering.
-If we were the one to end things, their narcissistic supply may come from knowing we have to maintain vigilance and gain our own closure without them (which still means thinking about them) even if you were the one to end things.
+If they ended things out of anger or there was a painful discard, they will gain narcissistic supply out of knowing that you are suffering.
+Their narcissistic supply may come from knowing you have to maintain vigilance and gain your own closure without them (which still means thinking about them) even if you were the one to end things.

 6. If they have been running a smear campaign, it may fit with the narrative they’ve already been telling everyone else.

-If they have been setting up a breakup for a while, which can happen when they have stopped idealizing us and have a replacement ready, they can use our need for closure as part of that narrative, even though closure is a perfectly rational thing in relationships when they come to an end.
+If they have been setting up a breakup for a while, which can happen when they have stopped idealizing you and have your replacement ready, they can use your need for closure as part of that narrative, even though it’s perfectly rational.

-As the narcissist makes an exit, the bewildered original partner may contact the narcissist wanting to know what happened to gain some kind of closure.
+As the narcisst makes an exit, the bewildered partner may contact the narcissist asking questions and wanting to know what happened.
 The more the narcissist refuses to provide it, the more the partner reacts.

 7. In every scenario except one, they have their “closure.”

 Narcissists have a different idea of what closure means: control.
 Throughout the relationship, they have sought control and they seek to maintain it when the relationship ends as well.
-They will do everything in their power to keep it even when they have no interaction with us at all.
-That control is control over us and consists of one or more of the following: control over how we feel, control over our lack of knowledge about their own goals and motivations, and control over their ability to come and go as they please.
+They will do everything in their power to maintain it.
+That control is control over you and consists of one or more of the following: control over how you feel, control over your lack of knowledge about their own goals and motivations, and control over their ability to come and go as they please.

-By not giving us what they know is our definition of closure, they maintain these things and their own definition of closure.
+By not giving you what they know is your definition of closure, they maintain these things and their own definition of closure.